ttt-fifo/conftl/README.md

 ## Template Syntax Quickstart

-As conftl embeds Python syntax in template, the prerequisite is to know the basic Python syntax.
+As conftl embeds Python in the template, a prerequisite is one to have knowledge about the basic Python syntax.

-After accomplishing this prerequisite, the one must remember only the following three rules:
+Knowing basic Python syntax one must remember only the following three rules:

 **Rule 1)** Python code should be enclosed in tags ```{{...}}```